sergiofgonzalez/js-application-design/chapter03-environments-and-dev-workflow/README.md

 If you don't understand the details for this example, please review [005-watch-tasks-simple](## 005-watch-tasks-simple).

 In this example it is also used an explicit configuration of JSHint that uses different files for the different types of JavaScript files found in the repository.

+## 007-nodemon-no-grunt
+Illustrates how to use `nodemon` plugin to watch and reload a server side app based on Node.js.
+In the example, we create the most basic HTTP server in `app.js` which returns an HTML page for `/` and an error page for whatever other path.
+The views returned have links for JavaScript files, but those are not well handled by `app.js` so don't expect them to work.

+When you use `nodemon app.js` the application will be started (as if using `node app.js`), but will also check for changes in app.js and restart the application as necessary.
+The `.nodemonignore` has been configured to ignore some directories and the `Gruntfile.js` so that the application is not restarted if one of those files are changed.

+The directory also contains a very basic frontend application on the public directory, and the Grunt tasks are configured similarly to [006-watch-tasks-advanced](## 006-watch-tasks-advanced).

+**NOTE**
+The following example configures `nodemon` as a Grunt task, but the recommended way to do it is the one explained in this example: running `grunt dev` on one terminal tab and running `nodemon app.js` on another tab, because it's faster.